• 5 (34 Ratings)

 Bangalore to BR Hills Road Trip

-The drive to BR Hills on Kanakapura Road is quite smooth on NH948 with frequent deviations due to ongoing road work.
-The last stretch of 15 km after Yelandur Forest check post takes you through the winding roads of BR Hills forest.
-This is where you are likely to have close encounters with plenty of wildlife.
-We didn't want to miss out on that and were not disappointed either.
+The drive to BR Hills via Kanakapura Road offers a picturesque journey on NH948, with intermittent diversions due to ongoing road work.
+The final 15-kilometer stretch, following the Yelandur Forest check post, leads you through the enchanting and winding roads of the BR Hills forest.
+It is during this phase that you are likely to experience thrilling encounters with abundant wildlife.
+Eager not to miss out on such an opportunity, we embarked on this adventure and were pleasantly rewarded with unforgettable wildlife sightings.

 Elephants on the way to BR Hills Wildlife sancutary